-The basic difference between a 401(k) loan and a personal loan is straightforward: a 401(k) loan comes out of your own retirement account, while a personal loan is something you get from a bank, credit union or other lender.
+The basic difference between a 401(k) loan and a personal loan is: a 401(k) loan comes out of your own retirement account, while a personal loan is something you get from a bank, credit union, or other lender.

 A personal loan is unsecured debt that typically comes with the following features:

 - Fixed interest rate and set regular monthly payment

-- Flexible repayment terms — meaning, there are multiple timelines in which to pay back the money you borrow (e.g. 36 to 84 month loan terms*)
+- Flexible repayment terms — meaning, there are multiple timelines you might choose from to pay back the money you borrow.

-- Opportunity to use the money for a variety of major expenses
+- Flexibility to use the money for a variety of major expenses or to consolidate debt

 - Fast decision, often within a couple of business days, if not sooner.
-Discover Personal Loans offers same-day decisions in most cases.
+For example, Discover® Personal Loans offers same-day decisions in most cases.

 Some things to know about personal loans:

 - Because a personal loan is unsecured, the interest rate may be higher than other types of loans such as a loan that requires collateral, like a home equity loan.

-- Personal loans are not typically used to purchase homes or cars, as other loan products that are specific to those purchases are often more appropriate.
+- Personal loans are not typically used to purchase homes or cars; there are appropriate loan products that are specific to those purchases.

-Check out our tips on applying for a personal loan for more information.
+- Check out our tips on how to apply for a personal loan for more information.

 - Convenience and speed of getting money for short-term cash needs – you may be able to borrow without a credit check.

 - May be easier to get approved depending on the plan administrator.

 While a 401(k) loan may work for some people, the IRS notes some potential consequences you may want to weigh.2

 - Defaulting on your loan could result in it being treated as an early withdrawal, resulting in potential taxes and penalties.

-- If your employment ends before you’ve paid back the loan, you may have to pay back the loan within a short amount of time.
+- If your employment ends before you’ve paid back the loan, you may still be required to pay the loan back in full.

 - You could potentially miss out on gains and compounded interest from investments the money was in before the loan.